 Opioid use, both legal and illegal, has been rising in the U.S. for decades.
 If you use opiates or know someone who does, you have likely wondered what are the long-term effects of opioids?
 Most people will ask themselves this question eventually, whether they are a chronic pain patient taking medication as prescribed, or a person addicted to heroin.
-In this article, Harmony Recovery Group will take a careful look at both the side effects of opioid use, long-term health implications and solutions to opioid addiction.
+In this article, Harmony Health Group will take a careful look at both the side effects of opioid use, long-term health implications and solutions to opioid addiction.

 What is an Opioid?